rejnac/sdah-hymnal/README.md

 Compiled: https://tinyurl.com/rejnac-compiled

 # VideoPsalm
+Install VideoPsalm and follow these 3 steps to start projecting;

 1. Download the (.vpc) file
 2. Copy the downloaded (.vpc) file into your computer's VideoPsalm root folder (inside songbooks)
 3. Launch or restart VideoPsalm App for the changes to apply.
 Enjoy!!!